Welcome

 The six disciplines are organized into the magic wheel, viewed on the right.
 Each discipline has an opposite, connected by a line.

-All spells in a mage's primary discipline are cast with a +1 modifier, but a mage cannot learn spells from the opposite discipline on the magic wheel.
+All spells in a mage's primary discipline are cast with an additional +1 modifier, but a mage cannot learn spells from the opposite discipline on the magic wheel.
 For instance, a mage whose primary discipline is Tellurgy cannot learn any Ether spells.
 Outside of this restriction, a mage can learn any spell from the other five disciplines, so long as they meet the requirements of the spell, if any.

 Using /grimoire will let you learn and swap spells.